loomnetwork/loom-sdk-documentation/docs/en/deploy-loom-testnet.md

 ---
 id: deploy-loom-testnet
-title: Deploy to Loom Testnet
+title: Deploy to Extdev Testnet
-sidebar_label: Deploy to Loom Testnet
+sidebar_label: Deploy to Extdev Testnet
 ---

 ## Who Should Read This Document

-This doc is for developers, and it aims to show how they can join the Loom Testnet and deploy their smart contracts.
+This doc is for developers, and it aims to show how they can join the Extdev Testnet and deploy their smart contracts.
 If you are looking for information on how to run nodes or to become a validator, please checkout our [Validator Guide](validator.html).

 ## Overview